wp-plugins/store-locator-le/readme.txt

 = Custom Styling =

-Users that want to customize the look and feel of the search form, map, and search results can do so with ease using the built-in Theme System.
-Copy an existing CSS file, change the file name and update the CSS header, upload to the server and you can now activate your new theme or any of the built-in defaults by selecting it from the auto-generated pulldown menu.
+Users that want to customize the look and feel of the search form, map, and search results can do so using the built-in Theme System.
+Copy an existing CSS file, change the file name and update the CSS header, upload to the server and you can activate your new theme or any of the built-in defaults by selecting it from the auto-generated pulldown menu.

 [Pro Pack](http://www.storelocatorplus.com/product/slp4-pro/) users can also add CSS rules via the Pro Pack CSS Rules entry on the admin panel.